-Frequently Asked Questions:
+Frequently Asked Questions About Baptism

-- Godparents–canonically referred to as ‘sponsors’–are to serve an important role in modeling the faith for your child.
+Who may be godparents?
+Godparents–canonically referred to as ‘sponsors’–are to serve an important role in modeling the faith for your child.
 As such, a confirmed and active Catholic of good standing of age 16 or older may serve as a sponsor.
 If two sponsors are chosen, one must be male and the other female to represent the model of family life.

-- You may at the ceremony, but only two are to be recorded in the Baptismal record.
+May I have more than 2 godparents/Christian Witnesses?
+You may at the ceremony, but only two are to be recorded in the official Church Baptismal Record.

-- A baptism brings your child into the faith of the Church, a part of which is community.
+I grew up at St. Dominic’s but now live somewhere else.
+May I have my child baptized there?
+A baptism brings your child into the faith of the Church, a part of which is community.
 Although it is good to include your extended family, and arrangements certainly can be made with permission of your local priest, it is not recommended.
+We encourage you to use the Baptism of your child to become rooted in the Church community where you are living.
 Families are parishioners of the local church within whose boundaries they live.
 Adults and infants should be baptized and participate in the church where they are parishioners.
 (Canon 857).